 If I am not at a research university library will I be at a disadvantage in applying for a travel scholarship?

 Absolutely not.
 To have the greatest possible impact, the selection subcommittee seeks strong applicants who bring a range of perspectives in terms of types of institutions, geographical regions, and nature of the work presented.

 The conference where my work fits best is online only.
 Can I apply to receive reimbursement for the registration only?

 Please do apply.
 The subcommittee is open to considering all applications for strong presentations at compelling conferences, regardless of format.

-The strongest applications will clearly identify how: the proposed presentation aligns with the Value of Academic Library goals and objectives as stated in ACRL's strategic plan, the topic aligns with current interests and trends in higher education and libraries, and presenting this project at the stated conference is compelling.
+The strongest applications will clearly identify how: the proposed presentation aligns with the core ommitment or strategic goals and objectives as stated in ACRL's strategic plan, the topic aligns with current interests and trends in higher education and libraries, and presenting this project at the stated conference is compelling.
 Additionally, reviewers will seek evidence that the proposed presentation is clear and intriguing, the purpose and outcomes are clear, and that there is a need for funding.

 You need to be an individual ACRL member to be eligible for these scholarships.
 Eligibility for grant and scholarship programs is considered one of the benefits of membership.

 If your questions are not answered here or in the CFP, please contact ACRL Senior Strategist for Special Initiatives Kara Malenfant at email@example.com or 800-545-2433 ext 2510 and ACRL Value of Academic Libraries Committee Member and Subcommittee Chair Holt Zaugg at firstname.lastname@example.org or (801) 422-4178.